MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/delete-table-streaming-ingestion-policy-command.md

 ---
-title: .delete table streaming ingestion policy command
+title: .delete table policy streamingingestion command
-description: Learn how to use the `.delete table streaming ingestion policy` command to delete a table's streaming ingestion policy. ms.reviewer: yonil ms.topic: reference ms.date: 05/24/2023
+description: Learn how to use the `.delete table policy streamingingestion` command to delete a table's streaming ingestion policy. ms.reviewer: yonil ms.topic: reference ms.date: 05/24/2023
 ---
-# .delete table streaming ingestion policy
+# .delete table policy streamingingestion command

 Delete the table streaming ingestion policy.
 Use the [streaming policy](../management/streamingingestionpolicy.md) to manage streaming ingestion for databases and tables.